 We found a pack of 300 cotton buds for 55p in the baby aisle at Tesco.
 The buds look and feel the same as the pack of 200 that cost £1.50 in the cosmetics aisle, effectively making the baby aisle 75% cheaper – 18p per 100 buds compared with 75p per 100 in the cosmetics aisle.

 Can you tell the difference (in the buds, not the packaging, of course)?

 Upon further inspection, these two products were both made in Poland, which may mean they came off the same Tesco production line.
-We’ve asked Tesco, and will update you here when we know more.
+We asked Tesco, but it declined to comment on this.

 More seemingly identical products for less